zthun/janitor/packages/htmlhint-config/README.md

 This is the shared htmlhint configuration for zthun scoped projects.
-Note that currently, as of htmlhint 0.14.x, extendable configs are not supported, but lint-janitor indirectly adds support for it.
+Note that currently, as of htmlhint 0.14.x, extendable configs are not supported, but janitor-lint indirectly adds support for it.

 ## Getting Started